JohnFunkCode/ProgrammingChurch/README.md

 ### Solution:
 My solution for this set of exercises is in the [v3.0 tagged version of my flask-pi-iot project](https://github.com/JohnFunkCode/flask-pi-iot/tree/V3.0/library/pi_iot_data)

-## June 10th Session - Connect pi-iot-data to Flask UI
+## June 10th & 17th Sessions - Connect pi-iot-data to Flask UI
 Next week we'll connect your pi-iot-data to your Flask UI.
 To do this you'll update your main application so the data that comes in gets added to your collection.
 Then we'll modify the alldata.html template code to display the collected data.

 ### Homework: